Koopman-driven grip force prediction through EMG sensing: Conclusion

+While creating a single large model that would generalize across different individuals and sessions would be challenging due to the inherent variability in EMG signals \cite{Stegeman2000}, the proposed Koopman methodology requires less than \qty{30}{s} to perform a one-time, patient- and session-specific calibration experiment using both sEMG sensors and a hand dynamometer, followed by \qty{1.5}{s} for estimation model training.
+Experimental assessment demonstrated the forecasting model’s rapid training and execution, requiring only \qty{30}{ms} to generate \qty{0.5}{s} predictions after receiving the latest \qty{0.5}{s} data mini-batch.
+This confirms the framework’s readiness for real-time implementation.
+Our method demonstrated robustness across sensing locations, wMAPE of \qty{5.5}{\percent} for estimations and \qty{17.9}{\percent} for predictions.
+To contextualize, we compared our results to a baseline \cite{Li2014} which uses frequency-domain BP filtering (STFT with \qty{0.5}{s} window and \qty{50}{\percent} overlap), RMS smoothing (\qty{0.5}{s} window), and ordinary least squares regression.
+This baseline showed significantly higher wMAPE of \qty{24.4}{\percent} for estimations and requires an extra FFT-to-IFFT step, complicating real-time implementation.

-Future work will integrate the developed Robot Operating System (ROS) modules for interacting with sensors, data acquisition, and signal processing with a real-time Koopman-driven hand grip force estimation and prediction module, based on the methods presented in Section \ref{sec:koopman}.
-Additionally, the advancements in simplifying hand kinematics presented in \cite{Bazina2024} will be incorporated to develop a comprehensive system, including a human agent model with various grasp modalities.
-This holistic approach aims to accelerate the development of sophisticated robotic rehabilitation devices, enhancing their effectiveness and adaptability to individual patient needs.
+Future work will integrate developed Robot Operating System (ROS) modules for sensor interaction, data acquisition, and signal processing with the Koopman real-time force estimation and prediction module.
+Advancements in simplifying hand kinematics from \cite{Bazina2024} will be incorporated to develop a comprehensive system, including a human agent model with various grasp modalities.
+This approach aims to accelerate the development of robotic rehabilitation devices, enhancing their effectiveness and adaptability to individual patient needs.